LaunchCodeEducation/intro-to-programming-csharp/src/chapters/collections-and-flow/loops.rst

 While concatenating strings is just one of the *many* use cases of loops in C#, ``StringBuilder`` is a fun tool to add to your toolkit.
 If we don't use a ``StringBuilder`` object, the longer ``arrayOfWords`` is, the slower our program will get.
 While at this level, we may not be too concerned with a program's performance, in enterprise applications, performance can be everything.

-.. admonition:: Note

-   We haven't covered classes or objects yet.
-If it helps, a very simple explanation of how the ``StringBuilder`` class to creates objects is to think of the class as the data type and the object would be like the value in a variable.

 Check Your Understanding